praclet/ctf_osint/challenges/level01/follow_the_white_rabbit/follow_the_white_rabbit.md

 "Hello again!
 Congratulations!
 It appears Edward was a traitor and an accomplice of 'le Grand Architecte du Tout'.
 I now understand why Ed was so bad at taking photographs...
-Anyway, this call is about your next task.
-The hacker might own a twitter account too.
+Anyway, this call is about your next task. wandre might own a twitter account too.
 Can you find it?
-We need to investigate their internet presence.
+We need to investigate his internet presence.

 Ah!
 And before I forgot!
-It seems the hacker likes to drink Club Maté.
+It seems wandre likes to drink Club Maté.
 We found a bottle of it at Station F. See the picture attached."

 To solve this challenge, submit the SHA-256 hash of the username as a flag (remove the `@`): `APT{username}`